Work

 Sentence Case.
 Using sentence case improves legibility by creating distinct word shapes, aiding those with visual impairments.
 Unlike title case, which appears block-like, sentence case enhances readability—an approach supported by Google's Material Design.

-Improvement 05
+IMPROVEMENT 05

 Ergonomic Hardware Experience